wfdb/wfdb-spec/spec/HEADERS.md

   - This number can be expressed in any format legal for scanf(3) input of floating point numbers (thus '360', '360.', '360.0', and '3.6e2' are all legal and equivalent).
-The sampling frequency must be greater than zero; if it is missing, a value of 250 is assumed.
+The sampling frequency must be greater than zero.
+  - If this field is missing, it is interpreted to be 250.
   - This field is separated from the previous field by whitespace.
 - **Counter frequency** (in ticks per second) [optional]:
   - This field is a floating-point number, in the same format as the sampling frequency.
 The sampling and counter frequencies are used by strtim to convert strings beginning with ‘c’ into sample intervals.
 Typically, the counter frequency may be derived from an analog tape counter, or from page numbers in a chart recording.
-If the counter frequency is absent or not positive, it is assumed to be equal to the sampling frequency.
+  - If this field is missing or not positive, it is interpreted to be equal to the sampling frequency.
   - It can be present only if the sampling frequency is also present.
     This field is separated from the sampling frequency by a '/', not by whitespace.
 - **Base counter value** [optional]:
   - A floating-point number that specifies the counter value corresponding to sample 0.
-If absent, it is taken to be zero.
+  - If this field is missing, it is interpreted to be 0.
   - This field can be present only if the counter frequency is also present.
 This field is surrounded by parentheses: '()', and is not separated from the previous field by whitespace.
 - **Number of samples per signal** [optional]:
   - AKA, the signal length, in samples.
 If it is zero or missing, the number of samples is unspecified and checksum verification of the signals is disabled.
+This usually occurs when the record/signals are provided as an unbounded stream, or are still undergoing writing.
+In all other cases, this value should be set.
+  - If this field is zero or missing, it is interpreted to be undefined.
   - This field can be present only if the sampling frequency is also present.
 This field is separated from the previous field by whitespace.